-FIGURE 1.4 ViewCube navigation tool
+FIGURE 1.5 ViewCube navigation tool

 The ViewCube is displayed by default in the upper-right corner of the active viewport; it is superimposed over the scene in an inactive state to show the orientation of the scene.
-It does not appear in camera or light views.
 When you position your cursor over the ViewCube, it becomes active.
 Using the left mouse button, you can switch to one of the available preset views, rotate the current view, or change to the Home view of the model.
-Right-clicking over the ViewCube opens a context menu with additional options.
+Right-clicking the ViewCube opens a context menu with additional options.